How to automate the import of your data via a CSV feed from a URL, an FTP or SFTP, or your Dropbox account

 - The last time this feed was processed

-- When this feed was created
+- When the feed was created

-- When this feed was modified the last time
+- When the feed was last modified

 Now that you know how to import product data: